-You may qualify for enhanced eligibility if you meet all of the requirements listed below.
+You may qualify for enhanced eligibility if you meet all of these requirements.

-- Served in a theater of combat operations after November 11, 1998, and
+- You served in a theater of combat operations after November 11, 1998, and

-- Were discharged or released from active service on or after January 29, 2003, and
+- You were discharged or released from active service on or after January 29, 2003, and

 We’ll use the documents listed below to determine your service in a theater of combat operations: